 He claimed he had one more movie in his arsenal, a hockey comedy called Hit Somebody, then he would be retiring from making movies.
-Soon after, Smith announced that Hit Somebody would be split into two movies, and not long after that, he decided it would be a six-part miniseries.
+Soon later, Smith announced that Hit Somebody would be split into two movies, and soon after that he decided it would be a six-part miniseries.

 Then, in December of 2012, he announced his last flick as writer/director would be a third installment of Clerks.